Branching Out With Machinia

 "Data Determines Destiny" file770.com/data-determines-destiny-guest-post-by-paul-a-moscarella/?fbclid=IwAR3spWG-aHAixRu7l_NsC2nL5JhhB63A5sXGyEqTjDdq4EeO2eG2O4UtoGY

 Paul A. Moscarella is a writer of science fiction.
 He is also a teacher with twenty years of experience working in both private and public school systems.
 Subjects include English, Science, ESL, Special Education, and Co-op.
 He loves cars as much as writing and hopes that he and his young son can restore a classic Beetle in the (very) near future.
-Paul has been married for over eleven years.
+Paul has been married for over thirteen years.
 Machinia is dedicated to his wife, Nadia.